What is an Alloy? – Definition, Properties, Formation, Facts, Examples

 • Nickel (Ni) is used in the formation of alloys because of their shining properties.

-• Chromium (Cr) is used in the formation of alloys because of its rust-resistant properties, it forms an oxide layer over the iron and protects them from rusting.
+• Chromium (Cr) is used in the formation of alloys because of its rust-resistant properties, it forms an oxide layer over the iron and protects it from rusting.

-• Iron (Fe) and Carbon (C) is used in the formation of alloys to increase the hardness.
+• Iron (Fe) and Carbon (C) are used in the formation of alloys to increase the hardness.

 Uses

-Duralumin– It is used in making aeroplane parts because of its lightweight property.
+• Duralumin: It is used in making Aeroplane parts because of its lightweight properties.

 Leave a Reply